January 20, 2022

 - If you plan to use a phone, please hold the phone horizontally to ensure that the view is as wide and clear as possible.

-Your solo needs to be filmed as one continuous shot.
-Each ballet and modern exercise needs to be filmed as one continuous shot.
+Your solo must be filmed as one continuous shot.
+Each ballet and modern exercise must be filmed as one continuous shot.

 Please submit your video with sections arranged in the following order: